top of page

 STEP 1

-In a non-stick pan (with a tight-fitting lid) over medium heat, add 1-2 tablespoons of vegetable oil.
+In a non-stick pan (with properly fitting lid) over medium heat, add 1-2 tablespoons of vegetable oil.
 NOTE: Even though we are adding oil first, this is not the time when we will make the dumplings crispy.
 That will come later.

 boiling water